hyperledger/besu-docs/docs/private-networks/how-to/deploy/ethstats.md

 description: Ethstats network monitor
 ---

-# Ethstats network monitor
+# Connect to Ethstats network monitor

 Connect to [Ethstats](https://ethstats.net) to display real time and historical [statistics](#statistics) about the network and nodes.
-You can connect to the Ethstats dashboard by [connecting to a client and server](#connecting-through-a-client-and-server) or by [connecting through the command line](#connecting-through-the-command-line).
+You can connect to the Ethstats dashboard by [connecting to a client and server](#connect-through-a-client-and-server) or by [connecting through the command line](#connect-through-the-command-line).

 ## Components